JNaveenRoshan/Splunk_tutorial_materials/HTTP_Input/Readme.md

 2. Click HTTP Event Collector input and Click Create new

-3. Type the name of the data input whilst type the port 8088 and Click next
+3. Type the name of the data input whilst type the port number as 8088 and Click next

 4. Choose Searching and Reporting App